 I believe "Web 3.0" belongs in the latter category.
 It's still very much an evolving term in the tech industry, but a good rough definition for it is "anything that helps to decentralize digital services and information."

 In other words, Web 3.0 tech works 180 degrees the opposite of what most of us experience on the internet these days -- centralization run amok.
-I'm convinced that trend is now the defining problem anyone who cares about the internet should now be concerned about.
-That's precisely why we need a better term for discussing centralization -- and the possible antidotes to it -- for approximately the same reason Eskimos supposedly have dozens of words for snow.
+I'm convinced that trend is now the defining problem anyone who cares about the internet should be concerned about.
+That's precisely why we need a better term for discussing centralization -- and the possible antidotes to it.

 Some examples of what I mean by centralization: